You will be reading this either:

-As a text file within the source packages.
+- …as a text file within the source packages; or

 This software distribution, unpacked somewhere convenient within the filesystem on the Raspberry Pi.
-We recommend that you unpack it somewhere your user has read/write access like
+That’s already done on our modified OS images, in

-$ sudo apt update $ sudo apt install build-essential libraspberrypi-dev \ libncurses-dev python-pip $ sudo pip install pexpect
+$ sudo apt update $ sudo apt install build-essential libraspberrypi-dev \ libncurses-dev perl python3-pexpect python3-yaml

 Preparing Your Pi

-If you’ve just barely unpacked Raspbian onto an SD card and are now
+If you’ve just barely unpacked Raspberry Pi OS onto an SD card and are

-trying to get the PiDP-8/I software distribution working on it, stop and
+now trying to get the PiDP-8/I software distribution working on it, stop

-go through the Rasbperry Pi documentation first.
-At the absolute
+and go through the Rasbperry Pi documentation first.
+At the

-correct.
-The defaults are for the United Kingdom, home of the Raspberry
+settings are correct.
+The defaults are for the United Kingdom, home of

-Pi Foundation, so unless you live there, the defaults are probably not
+the Raspberry Pi Foundation, so unless you live there, the defaults are

 Getting the Software onto Your Pi